 In 2010, the New York State Legislature amended the Criminal Procedure Law to recognize the unjust impact that the criminalization of prostitution has on individuals across the State.
 Under the amended statute, a person can file a motion, which re-opens the case, requesting to have prostitution-related convictions vacated, if he or she can show that the conviction was the result of having been a victim of sex trafficking.

 In 2013, New York Court of Appeals’ Chief Judge Lippman announced the launch of a state-wide Human Trafficking Intervention Initiative, opening a new specialized courtroom in New York City’s five borough courthouses, and in the courthouses in six other counties outside of the city, dedicated to this initiative.
 These Human Trafficking Intervention courtrooms, or “court parts,” aim to refer people arrested for prostitution-related offenses to housing, healthcare, immigration, drug treatment, and job training services.
 Those who successfully complete court-mandated programs can resolve their cases with non-criminal dispositions or outright dismissals of their cases.
 Since October 2013, The Bronx Defenders has been representing clients in AP8, the Bronx Criminal Court’s Human Trafficking Intervention part.
-In recognition of the importance of consistency and support for the people who come through AP8, the Bronx Defenders has assigned a dedicated criminal defense attorney and a social worker to work in the part and with the Bronx Defenders clients who come through the part.
+In recognition of the importance of consistency and support for the people who come through AP8, the Bronx Defenders has assigned a dedicated criminal defense attorney to work in the part and with the Bronx Defenders clients who come through the part.

 The Bronx Defenders supports the movement to decriminalize prostitution, and endorses any opportunity to help current and former clients remove stigmatizing convictions from their record.
 Seizing this opportunity, The Bronx Defenders secured a pro bono law firm partner in December 2013 to launch The Prostitution Conviction Vacatur Project.
 The Project works to identify former and current clients who may be eligible for relief under the amended vacatur statute, and file motions on their behalf to re-open and dismiss the prostitution convictions, removing them forever from the client’s criminal record.
 Since February 2014, The Bronx Defenders has started contacting hundreds of former clients who have been convicted of prostitution-related offenses to inform them of the change in the law, offer to screen them to determine whether they are eligible for the relief, and if eligible, write the motion for them in collaboration with the pro bono attorneys assisting with these cases.